Ryziou/CrisisMap-Frontend/README.md

 - Group disasters by month for a historyical timeline line chart.

 ### Sidebar Integration with Mapbox
 The interactive map sidebar was designed to replicate the feel of Google Maps' one.
 Clicking a pin would reveal detailed disaster information and a comment thread regarding it.
-With thanks to Headless UI's tab components, I created a flexible sidebar system that conditionally renders tabs and ties directly into the global disaster data.
+With thanks to HeadlessUI's tab components, I created a flexible sidebar system that conditionally renders tabs and ties directly into the global disaster data.

 ```jsx
 <SidebarTab